-(Photo: Bob Tonkin (left) with game director Norb Baschnagel at the Sportsmanship 1 All Star Games held March 30.
+(Photo: Bob Tonkin (right) with game director Norb Baschnagel at the Sportsmanship 1 All Star Games held March 30.
 Photo by Jared Bakaysa of JB Graphics.
 See more of Bakaysa’s work here)

 This prestigious award is only held by a handful of others including Bonnie Wolbert (2018), Norbert Baschnagel (2017), Dr. C. Ron Galbreath (2016), Aaron Straub (2015), Greg Heath (2014), Larry Wiser (2013), Frances Mae Shope (2012), and others who have represented the meaning of sportsmanship.

 “I believe Bob Tonkin has demonstrated great organization skills, respect, and leadership skills to all players, coaches, administrators, and the community,” said Norbert Baschnagel, Director of the “Sportsmanship 1” District 9 Basketball All-Star Games.
 “He continues to show great fairness, honesty, responsibility, and sportsmanship to our youth by increasing the classes for PIAA Championships contests to (six) and he remains committed in his work to establish level playing fields for all student-athletes in Pennsylvania